vamseeachanta/pyproject-starter/.ai/commands/development/prime-core.md

-> Command for priming Claude Code with core knowledge about your project
+> Command for priming AI Assistant with core knowledge about your project

-# Prime Context for Claude Code
+# Prime Context for AI Assistant

 Use the command `tree` to get an understanding of the project structure.